 Babies: (6m-1yr) £3.95- 60 mins, £5.95- 90 mins

 Children: (1year+) £6.95 – 60 mins, £8.95 – 90 mins

 I have complicated dietary requirements please can I bring my own food?

 No, it wouldn’t be fair to follow one rule for one and one rule for another.
-Our kitchen team are experienced with catering for dietary requirements.
-We are used to catering for vegan, nut, dairy, gluten and pork free birthday parties.

 If you’re concerned, we recommend contacting us before your visit to talk through your options.